Skip to Content

 Afterwards, the offensive player in possession of the ball as well as other offensive teammates on the court would then have 24 seconds to attempt a field goal before the 24-second shot clock reaches zero.

-However, it should be noted that during a throw-in, also known as an inbound pass, the shot clock starts when the ball comes in legal contact by any player on the court.
+Nevertheless, it should be stated that during a throw-in, also known as an inbound pass, the shot clock starts when the ball comes in legal contact by any player on the court.

 In other words, during the throw-in, a player does not necessarily need to gain full control of the ball to start/continue the 24-second shot clock.